EducationalInformatics.org is a laboratory for the study of educational informatics

 The Internet serves an amplifier for us in that it allows the efforts of a few to have a global impact.

-Our learning tools currently help over 2 million learners each year.
+Our learning tools currently help 4 million learners each year.

-For the subjects of general pediatrics, pediatric education, pediatric radiology and radiology education as well as anatomy atlas, medical student education and naval medicine - our digital libraries have the highest impact factors on the Internet and are therefore amongst the top 10 authoritative Web sites on these subjects.
+For the subjects of general pediatrics, pediatric education, pediatric imaging, pediatric radiology, radiology apps, radiology ebooks and radiology education as well as anatomy atlas and anatomy atlases - our digital libraries have the highest impact factors on the Internet and are therefore amongst the top 10 authoritative Web sites on these subjects.

 Our work has been funded by a broad spectrum of organizations including the National Institutes of Health, National Institute of Allergy and Infectious Diseases, National Library of Medicine, Radiological Society of North America, Robert Wood Johnson Foundation, the US Navy Bureau of Medicine and Surgery, Apple Computer, and ourselves.